Engineering blog

 • Cedar shake or clapboard roofs

 The Cape Cod Revival between the 1920s and 1950s popularized the style, which became a cost-effective solution during the Great Depression and the post-war housing boom.
 Even today, Cape Cod architecture carries a nostalgic appeal and continues to be developed.
-It is most prevalent in the northeast of the US, especially New England.
+It is most prevalent in the northeast of the US, especially in New England.

 Cape Cod homes tend to be on the smaller side, so if you require more space, an addition to the back or side can go a long way, depending on the site.